 I Turned In My Free Will

 God allows hard times to let us use our free will to turn away from the sin that has entangled us.
 God does not cause the hard times but is with us through them, and all we need to do is reach out to him for his help because he is faithful and just.
-Isaiah 53:6 We all, like sheep, have gone astray, each of us has turned to his way, and the LORD has laid on him the iniquity of us all.
+Isaiah 53:6 We all, like sheep, have gone astray, each of us has turned to our own way; and the Lord has laid on him the iniquity of us all.

-Is there a difference between so-called “hard” drugs and “soft “drugs?
+Is there a difference between so-called “hard drugs” and “soft “drugs?
 I’m afraid I have to disagree when people say that marijuana is a “soft” drug.
-Marijuana is a tool of the devil to destroy our lives slowly and painfully.
-But there is hope for those like me who want to get out of the dead-end trap of that way of life. ~ Bill Greguska
+Marijuana is a tool of the devil to slowly and painfully destroy our lives.
+There is hope for those like me who want to get out of the dead-end trap of that way of life. ~ Bill Greguska